 Boeing 787 Dreamliner hit by landing gear glitch

-TOKYO (Reuters) - Boeing Co (BA.N) and All Nippon Airways (9202.T) are investigating a landing gear problem on the 787 Dreamliner, the first technical glitch reported since the new jetliner entered service less than two weeks ago, the airline said on Monday.
+TOKYO (Reuters) - Boeing and All Nippon Airways are investigating a landing gear problem on the 787 Dreamliner, the first technical glitch reported since the new jetliner entered service less than two weeks ago, the airline said on Monday.

-Pilots on the first of two aircraft delivered so far to ANA were forced on Sunday to deploy the landing gear using a manual backup system, after an indicator lamp suggested the wheels were not properly down.
+Pilots on the first of two aircraft delivered so far to All Nippon Airways ANA.L (9202.T) were forced to deploy the landing gear using a manual backup system, after an indicator lamp suggested the wheels were not properly down.

-They landed at Okayama on the second attempt following the incident, the airline said.
+They landed at Okayama at the second attempt following the incident which happened on Sunday, the airline said.

-"We are not yet sure what the problem was, but we are investigating," an airline spokesman said, adding that Boeing was also involved in the investigation.
+"We are not yet sure what the problem was, but we are investigating," an airline spokesman said, adding that Boeing (BA.N) is also involved in the investigation.

-Kyodo news agency linked the problem to a hydraulic valve, but Boeing declined to confirm the cause.
+Kyodo news agency linked the problem to a hydraulic valve.

 A Boeing spokesman in Europe said: "We are aware of this matter and are on site in Japan with ANA offering whatever assistance they require."